 Policies and procedural documents relating to all licensable activities including overarching policies, standard operating procedures and risk assessments were assessed.
 Documents detailing the plans for staff training, incident management, governance meetings and audits were reviewed.
-The establishments plans for the traceability of material was also assessed including the procurement procedure, tracking forms, record management systems and disposal record speadsheet.
+The establishment's tracking systems were also assessed.